Tweedles

-Tweedles is a concept album by American art rock band The Residents.
+Tweedles is a concept album by American art rock band the Residents.
 It was released on October 31, 2006.

-The CD is accompanied by a two-part book: the first half consists of the album's spoken lines, and the second half contains the lyrics of the songs.
+The CD is accompanied by a two-part book: the first half contains the album's spoken lines, and the second half contains the lyrics to the songs.

 It was recorded in 2006 when the Residents were invited by a friend in Romania to try out his new recording studios.
 As The Residents' own studio was undergoing maintenance to make it earthquake-resistant and could not be used for a year, they took the opportunity to record a new album.